-Our San Carlos Hybrid Shop - The Hybrid Pros
+Our San Carlos and Valley Springs Hybrid Shop - The Hybrid Pros

 Our exclusive technology can prevent your Hybrid from needing a new battery!
 Restore your hybrid battery to 95% of original condition and state of charge with an environmentally sound alternative to battery replacement.
 PLUS save $1,000 of dollars!

 With our Comprehensive State of Health and Battery Conditioning Service, you will experience increased Fuel Economy, Vehicle Performance and Cost Savings!

 Honda Insight Hybrid - Facts About your Car of the Future

 Honda was the first automaker to introduce the hybrid vehicle sector to the United States when it began selling the Insight Hybrid in 1999.
 The first Insight Hybrid featured a hybrid power train, low emissions and efficiency but sacrificed attention to performance and exterior design.
 It was a two-seat hatchback and sales were predictably weak for that first generation in spite of impressive 60 MPG highway fuel efficiency ratings.

 The first generation Insight Hybrid used optimized aerodynamics to maximize fuel efficiency and lessen emissions.
 The lightweight aluminum body also helped to make the Insight Hybrid the most fuel-efficient vehicle on the road at the time.
 It was rather expensive to manufacture, but Honda never intended it to be a big seller.
 It was a test car for emerging hybrid technology and a real world experiment for consumer driving habits and preferences.